BristolCompositesInstitute/RSE-Guide/src/abaqus-user-subroutines/fortran-style-guidelines.md

 ### `equivalence` statement

-Equivalence statement __should not be used__, they are complex and error-prone.
+Equivalence statements __should not be used__, they are complex and error-prone.
 Pointers or derived types should be used instead.